 Line 8.
 Revenue Procedure 2000-40, 2002-2 C.B.
 357, providing for automatic approval for a change in funding method for a plan year, generally does not apply unless the plan administrator or an authorized representative of the plan sponsor explicitly agrees to the change.
 If a change in funding method made pursuant to such a revenue procedure (or a class ruling letter) is to be applicable for the current plan year, this line generally must be checked "Yes."
 In certain situations, however, the requirement that the plan administrator or an authorized representative of the plan sponsor agree to the change in funding method will be satisfied if the plan administrator or an authorized representative of the plan sponsor is made aware of the change.
 In these situations, this line must be checked "N/A." See section 6.01(2) of Rev. Proc.
 2000-40.
-If the plan's change in funding method is not made pursuant to a revenue procedure providing automatic approval or a class ruling letter (e.g., it is pursuant to a regulation or Notice 2009-22), then this line should be checked "N/A."
+If the plan's change in funding method is not made pursuant to a revenue procedure or other authority providing automatic approval which requires plan sponsor agreement, or to a class ruling letter (e.g., it is pursuant to a regulation or the Preservation of Access to Care for Medicare Beneficiaries and Pension Relief Act of 2010 (PRA 2010), Pub.
+L. No. 111-192), then this line should be checked "N/A.'